hnrt/timeless/README.md

 ## How to run the unit test class with JUnit jar 4.12

-If you run the unit test class with JUnit jar 4.12, you might need Hamcrest Core jar 1.3, too.
+If you run the unit test class with JUnit jar 4.12, you might need Hamcrest Core jar, too.

 On Windows,